zaicodes/beyond-photos-photography/README.md

 ### Website Content:

-The website's information content was inspired by the following Photographer's page: https://www.mirandamazza.com/
+- Some of the website's information content was inspired by the following Photographer's page: https://www.mirandamazza.com/
+- The rest of the website text content was created and written by me.

 ### Acknowledgements